Cloud Security 101: What Are Cloud Security Blind Spots?

 The old adage goes, “You don’t know what you don’t know.”
 IT is essentially flying blind, but it’s not their fault.
 It’s nobody’s fault, as a matter of fact.
 We have not yet arrived at a time when we have official certifications or industry best practices in SaaS management.

 It’s important to be aware of, and proactive about, blind spots for a number of reasons.
 Beyond protecting the sensitive proprietary information of your company, protecting your company against blind spots is necessary if you want to be in compliance with regulations such as GDPR or HIPAA.
+You need to ensure you have a secure cloud solution.

-By now you’re probably wondering what the most common blind spots are so you can start mitigating their risks.
+By now you’re probably wondering what the most common cloud security blind spots are so you can start mitigating their risks.
 Two of the blind spots that we see most frequently, and can be the most insidious, are 1) too many super admins, and 2) ex-employees who retain access to their SaaS applications.

 Too many super admins